- This drug may raise the chance of very bad and sometimes deadly infections. Talk with the doctor.

 - Measure this drug in the oral dose syringe.
 Empty drug from syringe into cup.
-Mix well and have your child drink.
+Mix well and drink.

 - Fill container again with 1/2 cup of water or orange juice.
-Mix well and have your child drink.
+Mix well and drink.

 - Throw syringe away after use.
 Do not use the same syringe more than one time.